Grab your gear and get shooting at these six gorgeous Canadian gardens by VICKIE REICHARDT

 Annapolis Royal, Nova Scotia

 Part history lesson, part botanical utopia, these gardens’ 17 acres of flowers, trees and ornamental grasses are just two hours outside of Halifax.
-Explore the Victorian Garden’s 3,000 types of annuals; see the Maritimes’ largest collection of roses; or train your lens on an array of hydrangeas, day lilies, azaleas and rhododendrons. (historicgardens.com)
+Explore the Victorian Garden’s 3,000 annuals; see the Maritimes’ largest collection of roses; or train your lens on an array of hydrangeas, day lilies, azaleas and rhododendrons. (historicgardens.com)

 CENTRAL EXPERIMENTAL FARM